domainownertop/somrat/exampleSite/content/english/about.md

 custom_css: ""
 ---

-Medievalmemes.co is a funny collection of free memes on Wax Blockchain.
+Medieval Memes is a funny collection of free memes on Wax Blockchain.
 Focused on scarcity, there's a supply of 1000 NFT’s of each piece.